spiralsyzygy/qbCoach/docs/simulation_design_spec.md

   * two decks
   * optionally initial hands
-* Must support opening-hand draw of 3 cards for each side (QB rule standard)
+* Must support opening-hand draw of **5** cards for each side
+* Turn 1 start-of-turn draw is **skipped**; draws begin on turn 2
+* Mulligan: before turn 1, each side may replace any subset of the opening 5 cards once, drawing back to 5

 ### **6.4 Cloning**